María Corina Machado: Target of violence

-Machado has been described as a Lady of Steel, or Iron Lady.
-According to The New York Times, supporters see her as "courageous for staying in Venezuela when many other politicians have fled".
-While attending the bicentennial celebration of Venezuela's Declaration of Independence on 5 July 2011, following controversial comments she had made earlier about Venezuela's dependence on Cuba and not being independent, Machado was attacked by an angry group of government supporters.
+According to The New York Times, Machado's supporters see her as "courageous for staying in Venezuela when many other politicians have fled".
+While attending the bicentennial celebration of Venezuela's Declaration of Independence on 5 July 2011, following controversial comments she had made earlier about Venezuela's dependence on Cuba and not being independent, Machado was attacked by protesters.
 The group of about 50 threw stones and bottles at her; authorities defended her, and one officer was injured, as Machado was evacuated from the area by a police motorbike.
 Machado later thanked the authorities for defending her and apologized for any of their injuries.

 During Machado's presidential race in 2011, she and her companions were attacked on 16 October by a small group of the Motorized Front of the PSUV while in Turmero, injuring Machado and two others.
 The group attacked them with kicks, punches and objects while chanting "this is chavista territory and no opposition politician can come in".
-In the 30 April 2013 fight in the National Assembly, cameras covering the National Assembly were turned to the ceiling and opposition members stated they were attacked and assaulted in an "ambush by supporters of President Nicolás Maduro's government".
+In the 30 April 2013 National Assembly fight, cameras covering the National Assembly were turned to the ceiling and opposition members stated they were attacked and assaulted in an "ambush by supporters of President Nicolás Maduro's government".
 Machado was injured, along with other legislators in the National Assembly, saying she was attacked from behind, hit in the face and kicked while on the floor which left her with a broken nose.
 Machado said the brawl was "a premeditated, cowardly, vile, aggression".
 Maduro responded to the situation by saying: "What happened today in the National Assembly, we do not agree with violence.
 They tell us and we knew that the opposition was coming to provoke violence, and there was a strong exchange of blows, very strong.
 This must not repeat itself."
 No disciplinary actions was taken against any of the attackers after the incident.

-At a rally on 16 November 2013 in support of the opposition party during municipal elections, Machado and other politicians were attacked by government supporters, with stones and fireworks.
+At a rally on 16 November 2013 in support of the opposition party during municipal elections, Machado and other politicians were attacked by protesters, with stones and fireworks.
 After leading protests in Bolívar State on 14 March 2014, Machado, Bishop of Ciudad Guayana Mariano Parra, and other citizens in the area were attacked at the Puerto Ordaz airport.
 The National Guard intervened to disperse the attack.
 While heading to a meeting in Caricuao on 30 July 2014, members of colectivos attacked Machado.
 The vehicle Machado was traveling in was heavily damaged, with the body and windows of the vehicle being struck with gun handles, sticks, and stones.
 Machado escaped and was then moved to the assembly place while colectivos followed breaking down the door where they then left the scene after confrontations with residents protecting Machado.